substrate-developer-hub/substrate-contracts-workshop/1/storing-a-mapping.md

 As you might have noticed in the example above, we use a special function called `self.env().caller()`.
 This function is available throughout the contract logic and will always return to you the contract caller.

 > **NOTE:** The contract caller is not the same as the origin caller.
 If a user triggers a contract which then calls a subsequent contract, the `self.env().caller()` in the second contract will be the address of the first contract, not the original user.
-Today, we cannot make contract to contract calls, but this will be added in the future, and we may elaborate on these details at that time.

 `self.env().caller()` can be used a number of different ways.
-In the examples above, we are basically creating an "access control" layer which allows a user to modify their own value, but no one else can.
+In the examples above, we are basically creating an "access control" layer which allows a user to modify their own value, but no one else.
 You can also do things like define a contract owner during contract deployment:

 ```rust
 #![feature(proc_macro_hygiene)]